Guide to Permanent Life Insurance in Canada

 Key Takeaways

-• Permanent life insurance provides lifelong coverage and tax-free death benefit, regardless of when you pass away.
+• Permanent life insurance provides lifelong coverage and a tax-free death benefit, regardless of when you pass away.

 • The main types of permanent life insurance are whole life, universal life, and term-to-100 life insurance.